White Maiden History

 about White Maiden when I first set eyes on her and so I had to show the

-Due South is a great boat but she is a bit tight
+She was a great boat but she

 for me standing at 6'3" full stretched and I wanted the stability and

-safety of a twin engined Catamaran.
+safety of a twin engine Catamaran.

 Anyway I went for a quick test run, from